1972 United States Senate elections: Georgia

-Seven-term Democrat Richard Russell Jr. died January 21, 1971, and Governor of Georgia Jimmy Carter appointed Democrat David H. Gambrell, the chair of the Georgia Democratic Party as interim senator, pending a special election.
+Seven-term Democrat Richard Russell Jr. had served as U.S. senator since 1933, but he died January 21, 1971, while serving as President pro tempore.
+Russell supported segregation in the South and opposed Civil Rights legislation as was common among Southern Democrats of the time.
+Governor of Georgia Jimmy Carter appointed Democrat David H. Gambrell, the chair of the Georgia Democratic Party as interim senator, pending a special election.

-Sam Nunn, a Democratic member of the Georgia House of Representatives, won both the special and the regular elections.
-Nunn beat Gambrell in the August 29 special and regular primary run-off elections and he then beat Republican congressman Fletcher Thompson in the November 3 special and regular general elections.